neurosyntax/github-scraper/README.md

 ```sh
 $ go run gitscrape.go -q <search terms>
 ```
-This will searcg for all repositories that match the specified search terms.
+This will search for all repositories that match the specified search terms.
 You will then be presented with a prompt for a directory name where all the repos will be cloned to.
 ```sh
 $ directory to clone all repos to:
 ```